-Based on the Talmud Yerushalmi (Eiruvin 4:2), some suggest a third possibility of how Rabbi Gamliel’s instrument worked.
+Based on the Talmud Yerushalmi (Eruvin 4:2), some suggest a third possibility.
 As we know, the closer an object is, the larger it appears.
 It therefore takes up a larger portion of our field of vision.
 A building on a distant skyline takes up only a small part of our view.
-When we stand face up to it, it blocks our sight entirely.
+When we stand right before it, it blocks our sight entirely.

-Rabbi Gamliel had a tube with a simple piece of glass at its end, which did not magnify his vision.
-On this glass, he made markings equally distant from each other.
-For the sake of explanation, let us say that they were one millimeter apart.
-When an object was distant, it would cover only one marking, a small part of his view.
-When it drew closer, it would cover many markings, thus a larger part of his view.
+Rabbi Gamliel had a tube with a simple piece of non-magnifying glass at its end.
+On this glass, he made markings equally distant from another.
+When an object was distant, it would cover only one marking.
+When it drew closer, it would cover many markings.

 Start With The Right Measure

-Rabbi Gamliel would use this tool to measure the boundary of the techum Shabbos.
-He would take a pole that he knew to be one meter tall, place it a distance of 1,000 meters, and note that it appeared to equal one millimeter on his glass.
+Rabbi Gamliel would take a pole that he knew to be one meter tall, place it at a distance of 1,000 meters, and note that it appeared to equal, let’s say, the distance between two markings on his glass.
 He could then calculate that the object in sight was at a distance of exactly 1,000 times the length of the tube.
-This simplified measuring the boundary.
-Rather than drawing strings, and counting their lengths, an object of known height could be sighted from afar, and its distance calculated based on how large it appeared in relation to the markings on the glass.